JackyKch/JackyKch/README.md

 ### Hi !
 Welcome to my GitHub !
 I'm Jacky 👋

+French engineering student in Paris and Data Analyst apprentice at AXA France.

 <!--
 **JackyKch/JackyKch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.